pubuduudara/Golang-assignment-home24-BXP/backend/README.md

 #### Developer Testing

 - To run all unit and integration tests with coverage, run `make test`
+- You can see the test coverage in the terminal

 ## Tools and Technologies